 08 Nov Song of Platitude

 I’m publishing a blog post every Friday on a track from my album Dream of Home.
-If you haven’t read it already, my post on the title track from last week is a good place to start to get properly introduced to the series.
+My first post on the title track is a good place to start to get properly introduced to the series.
 Also, a lyric video for the song is on the way.

 A song of …